manuelcasanova/mapbox_practice/README.md

 MOVE ALL FUNCTIONS TO UTIL/FUNCTIONS

-See public maps if user not muted by user!

-See public rides if user not muted by user!

 If muted, user cannot find other user in list.
 Give option to unmute (update to default status notconnected)